 Student behaviour is a noted strength.
 The school operates on a foundation of mutual respect, and the daily experience for students is one of structure and clarity.
 This is not a high pressure exam factory, but rather a community school where students are encouraged to be aspirational while remaining supported by a strong pastoral backbone.

-At GCSE level, Oldbury Wells School delivers a solid performance that aligns with the middle 35% of schools in England (25th to 60th percentile).
-The school achieved an Attainment 8 score of 44.5 in the most recent validated data period.
+At GCSE level, Oldbury Wells School's current performance is mixed rather than securely in the middle band nationally.
+In the 2024-25 / 2025 dataset, the school achieved an Attainment 8 score of 44.9.
 While the Progress 8 score of -0.44 indicates that students make slightly less progress than the England average from their starting points, the school remains a competitive local choice.

 England ranks and key metrics (where available)